eltreum0/eltruism/README.md

 \
 >Nameplates:\
 Nameplate Power Bar, and advanced power bar above the target nameplate that includes spell costs and incoming resource gains\
-Wide Debuffs and Buffs on Nameplates\
+Wide Debuffs and Buffs on ElvUI Nameplates\
-Glow on Expiring Debuffs on Nameplates\
+Glow on Expiring Debuffs on ElvUI Nameplates\
 Class themed gradient Nameplate Texture, Border, and Glow\
 Show Friendly Nameplates inside instances with only names or hide them\
 Dynamically show enemy level when you are below max level, hiding when max level\
+Dynamically show the ElvUI Classbar only when targeting enemies\
 Dynamically show a glowing spellsteal on nameplates when the enemy has spellstealable buffs and you are playing a mage\
 \
 >Unitframes: